One person could save or transform the lives of up to nine others – make sure you sign the register this Organ Donation Week, 4 – 10 September 2017

 Research carried out by NHS Blood and Transplant shows that more than 80% of people support organ donation but fewer than half (49%) have ever talked about it.

-In a bid to raise awareness and get those conversations started between friends and loved ones this week, Hull and East Yorkshire Hospitals NHS Trust’s team of Specialist Nurses for Organ Donation will be involved in:
+In a bid to raise awareness and get those conversations started between friends and loved ones this week, Hull University Teaching Hospitals NHS Trust’s team of Specialist Nurses for Organ Donation will be involved in:

 - The unveiling of a fire engine in partnership with Humberside Fire and Rescue, fully wrapped in the ‘Yes I donate’ branding (Wednesday 6 September)